Nextflow

 Community

-You can post questions and get help in the Nextflow community forum or the Nextflow Slack.
+You can post questions in the Nextflow community forum or the Nextflow Slack.
 Bugs and feature requests should be reported as GitHub issues.

-The Nextflow community is highly active with regular community meetings, events, a podcast and more.
-You can view much of this material on the Nextflow and nf-core YouTube channels.
+The Nextflow community is highly active with regular community meetings, events, a podcast, and more.
+You can view this material on the Nextflow YouTube channel.

-The nf-core project is a community effort aggregating high quality Nextflow workflows which can be used by everyone.
+The nf-core project is a community effort aggregating high-quality Nextflow workflows that can be used by everyone.

 Contributing

-Contributions are more than welcome.
-See the Contributing page for details.
+Contributions to Nextflow are welcome.
+See Contributing for more details.

 License